 The Franco-Spanish Treaty of Valençay was signed on 11 December 1813.
 It provided for the restoration of Fernando VII of Spain, imprisoned at Valençay, Central France since 1808, to the Spanish throne that Giuseppe Bonaparte usurped.
 It was preliminary to a full peace treaty between the antagonists.

 Unbelievably, the “guerrilla” warfare carried out by irregular Spanish forces, as opposed to the regular forces, enriched the military vocabulary and served as a model for future insurgencies.
-Spain’s War of Independence was a detonator for the independence revolutions of its colonies in Latin America!
+Spain’s War of Independence was a detonator for the independence revolutions of the Spanish colonies in Latin America!

-Once Fernando was restored to the throne in 1814, he repudiated the Treaty of Valençay; dismissed the liberal Cortes Generales, the “regent” National Assembly forced by the French to retreat to the southern city of Cadiz; and ruled as an absolute monarch.
+Once Fernando was restored to the throne in 1814, he repudiated the Treaty of Valençay, dismissed the liberal Cortes Generales, forcing the “regent” National Assembly to retreat to the southern city of Cadiz, and ruled as an absolute monarch.

 Well, at least Spain was finally rid of Napoleon’s army.
 Napoleon himself was heading straight for his Waterloo anyhow (18 June 1815).